Jmilk3/UCS_Voting_Repo/README.md

     * Don't forget to activate the environment if you are running anything from the command line.
     * If you are using VSCode, you may need to update which python interpreter it is using for the dependency detection to work correctly.

+## Design Notes
+* I don't see any built in methods that create ballots with real world data then fill in rankings with a ballot generator.
+If we want to force each sample set to use the real world vote results as top choices, we might need to create our own method of generating a preference profile.

 ## Additional Notes
 * The placeholder.txt files are there because we can't add empty folders to a repo.
 We should remove them once we add any file to a folder.